Uncle Fester

-Uncle Fester is a member of the fictional Addams Family.
-He was played by Jackie Coogan in the television series The Addams Family (1964), by Christopher Lloyd in the feature films The Addams Family (1991) and Addams Family Values (1993), by Patrick Thomas in the direct-to-video film Addams Family Reunion (1998), by Michael Roberds in the television series The New Addams Family (1998–1999), and by Fred Armisen in the streaming television series Wednesday (2022).
-In the Broadway musical, the part was originated by Kevin Chamberlin.
+Uncle Fester (Addams) is a member of the fictional Addams Family and has been played by numerous actors, beginning with Jackie Coogan in the television series The Addams Family (1964–1966).

 Character

 Uncle Fester is a completely hairless, hunched, and barrel-shaped man with dark, sunken eyes and often a deranged smile.
-He always wears a heavy, full-length fur coat.
-Fester was derived from a character drawn by cartoonist Charles Addams, although these were single-page cartoons, with no stories or character names.
-Nevertheless, the character is recognizable in a number of cartoons, both by his appearance (bald, stooping, sunken eyes) and behavior (e.g. turning the shower into a special "scalding" setting, feeding his garden plants blood plasma, and releasing an eagle on the neighbor's homing pigeons).
+He always wears a heavy, full-length greatcoat.
+Fester was derived from a character drawn by Charles Addams for a series of cartoons featuring a grotesque family, though Addams never gave the characters names.
+Nevertheless, the character is recognizable in a number of cartoons, both by his appearance (bald, stooping, sunken eyes) and eerie behavior (turning the shower to a special "scalding" setting, feeding his garden plants blood plasma, and releasing an eagle to attack the neighbor's homing pigeons).
 While he is occasionally seen with the rest of the family, particularly on anthology covers, he is also seen on his own more often than the others.
-He is sometimes indicated to live in a small shack surrounded by a wrought-iron fence.
+It is sometimes indicated that he lives in a small shack surrounded by a wrought-iron fence.

-Fester has a strange ability to generate electricity (in the film The Addams Family, he loses his memory and regains it after being struck by lightning, leading to this power, though in other adaptations it is never stated where he got his power from).
-He would often demonstrate this by putting a light bulb in his mouth, which would illuminate, accompanied by a loud, crackling noise.
+Fester has a strange ability to generate electricity.
+In the film The Addams Family, he loses his memory and regains it after being struck by lightning, leading to him gaining that power, though in other adaptations it is never stated how he got that power.
+He often demonstrates it by putting a light bulb in his mouth, which illuminates, accompanied by a loud, crackling noise.
 He claims to possess 110 volts of power in one episode of the sitcom, while in another episode he demonstrated his "magnetic" quality by levitating a metal paperweight up to his hand.
-In the Netflix series “Wednesday”, he can shoot lightning directly from his hands and uses it to revive a near-dead Thing.
-This ability is also believed to give him resistance to lightning; when struck directly on the head by a fired cannonball, he appears only mildly dazed, while the cannonball bounces off his head.
+In the 2022 Netflix series, Wednesday, he shoots lightning directly from his hands and uses it to revive a near-dead Thing.
+That ability is also believed to give him resistance to lightning, as well as blunt force trauma.
+When struck directly on the head by a fired cannonball, he appears only mildly dazed, while the cannonball bounces off his head.